Harshita-06-hub/toxicity-ml-safety-pipeline/README.md

 In toxicology, a highly accurate model can still be dangerous if it fails to detect toxic compounds.
 This project is designed to address that reality by combining rigorous data curation, explainable AI, failure mode analysis, and applicability domain assessment to determine when a model should and should not be trusted.

-Who This Project Is For
+Who This Project Is For:
 This repository is intended for researchers, ML engineers, and toxicologists interested in safety-critical machine learning for early-stage drug discovery, where false negatives carry severe ethical and financial risk.

-Key Features
+Key Features:
-Safety-First Modeling
+Safety-First Modeling-
 Prioritizes Recall (sensitivity) to minimize False Negatives (missed toxic molecules), using threshold optimization rather than metric gaming.

-Rigorous Data Curation
+Rigorous Data Curation-
 Canonicalization, deduplication, and label consistency checks performed using RDKit to ensure data reliability.

-Explainable AI (XAI)
+Explainable AI (XAI)-
 SHAP (SHapley Additive exPlanations) used to identify global toxicity drivers and explain individual correct predictions and safety failures.

-Failure-Aware Analysis
+Failure-Aware Analysis-
 Systematic investigation of False Negatives to understand where and why the model fails.

-Applicability Domain & Trust Boundaries
+Applicability Domain & Trust Boundaries-
 Defines regions of chemical space where predictions are Trusted, require Caution, or should be Rejected outright.

-Metric Justification
+Metric Justification-
 Demonstrates why Accuracy is misleading in toxicology and motivates the use of Precision-Recall metrics.

-Pipeline Architecture
+Pipeline Architecture:
 The project is structured into clearly defined, sequential phases:

 | Phase | Description                   | Key Output                                                 |